 Influencer Marketing Days, New York City, Sept.
 25-26

 By TINA.org Project Manager and Writer Jane Motter

 Described as “a must-attend event both for marketers responsible for their company’s influencer marketing campaigns, and for influencers looking to optimize monetization of their clout,” I approached this conference with an interest in seeing how the issue of disclosure on sponsored posts would be addressed by the various speakers at the event.
 Insights included:

 - Bigger isn’t always better.
-The influencer marketing sphere is shifting more toward “micro-influencers,” or individuals with fewer than 100,000 followers.
+The When an individual (or cute pet) promotes a good or service, primarily on social media, because they were paid to do so, or because of a material connection between the person (or pet) and the company sphere is shifting more toward “micro-influencers,” or individuals with fewer than 100,000 followers.
 The followers of these micro-influencers — which include style muses, tastemakers and fitness buffs — tend to have similar interests to one another and look to these social media personalities specifically for inspiration.
 Thus it is more strategic for brands to utilize these specialized influencers rather than bigger celebs, whose fans follow them for a wider variety of reasons beyond just product recommendations.

 - The rise of video.
 There is also a shift toward more video, such as Facebook Live and videos in Instagram Stories, in influencer marketing campaigns.
 While traditional Instagram photo posts remain a top destination for influencer marketing campaigns, brands are branching out into new video-centric territories to better engage audiences.

 - Shady business.
 Three out of 10 influencers report being told by a brand NOT to disclose their material or business relationship with the brand.
 An influencer industry exec predicted that number is probably higher since those surveyed were likely hesitant to admit such deceit occurs in the industry.